Proven-Paradox/shaper-system/Handbook.md

 //Scaling?

 #### Finesse Caster
 You have the skill to place a spell just right--your potency is less about the power behind the spell and more about the correct application.
-You may use your Finesse in place of Soul to determine your Mental Attack.
+You may use your Finesse in place of Soul to determine your Mental Offense.

 #### Flight
 Your maneuverability allows you to overcome gravity, be it through magical power, transmuting wings for yourself, equipping and successfully piloting a jetpack, or similar means of propulsion.
 You gain the Flight property.